Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Simulation and Experimental Results

 \subsubsection{Simulation settings}

-All the comparison methods use the system dynamics model~\eqref{vehicle_dynamics} and solve the nonlinear optimization problem with the IPOPT solver\cite{wachter2006implementation} under CasADi\cite{andersson2019casadi}.
-The vehicle dynamics are described using a ``bicycle'' model \cite{rajamani2011vehicle} as follows:
+All the comparison methods utilize the system dynamics model~\eqref{vehicle_dynamics} and solve the nonlinear optimization problem using the IPOPT solver\cite{wachter2006implementation} within the CasADi framework\cite{andersson2019casadi}, which describes the vehicle dynamics as follows:

 where $x=[X, Y, \psi, v_x, v_y, \omega]^\top\in \mathbb{R}^6$ is the state vector, $X, Y$ are the global horizontal and vertical coordinates of the vehicle, respectively, $\psi$ is the yaw angle, $v_x, v_y$ denote the longitudinal and lateral velocities, respectively, $\omega$ denotes the yaw rate, $l_f$ and $l_r$ are the distances from the center of gravity (CoG) to the front and rear wheels, respectively; $C_{af}, C_{ar}$ represent the cornering stiffnesses of the front and rear wheels, respectively; $I_z$ denotes the yaw moment of inertia; $m$ is the vehicle's mass.
 Their values can be found in TABLE~\ref{table:VehicleParameters}.
 In this model, the acceleration $a_x$ and the steering angle $\delta_{f}$ are two variables of the control vector $u$, i.e., $u=[a_x, \delta_{f}]^{\top}$.
 The reference state is ${x_r}=[X_r, Y_r, \psi_r, v_x^r, v_y^r, \omega_r]^{\top}$.